infinum/frontend-handbook/React/React hooks.md

 Prev: undefined
 Current: 0
 ```
-This is because `useEffect` is called after the first render and also assigning values to `ref` does not trigger re-render, instead, the value is populated and waiting for next update phase.
+This is because `useEffect` is called after the first render and because assigning a value to `ref` does not trigger a re-render - instead, the value is populated and waiting for the next update phase.

-When button is clicked React will trigger `Update` phase and result will be:
+When `button` is clicked, React will trigger the `update` phase and the result will be:
 ```
 Prev: 0
 Current: 1